 The committee is not charged with the responsibility of evaluating existing services provided by either the village or the town.
-Nor is the committee empowered to recommend neither the creation of new services nor the elimination of existing services.
 By studying the possible dissolution of the village, the community has an opportunity to explore whether some services currently offered might be eliminated or scaled back.
 The committee's work can help identify the potential fiscal consequences of eliminating one service or another.